Dead heat: Occurrence

 Dead heats are very rare, and situations with three (or more) competitors in a dead heat are exceptionally so.
 The frequency of dead heats varies between sports, depending on the typical variance in performances and the precision of the technology available.
 The use of the photo finish, first introduced in horse racing in second quarter of the 20th century, notably decreased the number of dead heats.
 Both of the two recorded quadruple dead heats in horse racing occurred in England in the 1850s.

 Swimming has a relatively high number of dead heats because, under FINA rules (which includes Olympic events), positions are based on race timings which are limited in precision to hundredths of a second; this is despite the availability of technology that could provide further precision.

 The reason for this is that the length of lanes can vary by up to 3 cm, with lower-precision timing compensating for the possible differences between the distances competitors have travelled.

 Occasionally racers will try to deliberately engineer a dead heat.
 During the mid-1940s, twin distance runners H. Ross Hume and Robert H. Hume became known as the "dead heat twins" for their practice of finishing their races hand-in-hand in intentional efforts to share victory.
-At the 2002 United States Grand Prix in Indianapolis, Ferrari teammates Rubens Barrichello and Michael Schumacher attempted to tie for first place, however Barrichello was adjudicated to have won by 0.011 seconds.
+At the 2002 United States Grand Prix in Indianapolis, Ferrari teammates Rubens Barrichello and Michael Schumacher attempted to tie for first place, but Barrichello was adjudicated to have won by 0.011 seconds.

 In Formula One qualifying, dead heats have occurred only twice since times were recorded to the thousands of a seconds.
-At the 1997 European Grand Prix in Jerez, when Michael Schumacher, Jacques Villeneuve, and Heinz-Harald Frentzen all posted the same qualifying time.
+At the 1997 European Grand Prix in Jerez, Michael Schumacher, Jacques Villeneuve, and Heinz-Harald Frentzen all posted the same qualifying time.
 The positions were then determined based on who posted the time first, which resulted in Villeneuve acquiring pole position.
 27 years later, the 2024 Canadian Grand Prix saw George Russell and Max Verstappen both posting the same time, but Russell, having set the time first, received the pole position.